francis007-del-01/pool/README.md

 ### Vector Comparison (Lexicographic)

-Within a queue, tasks are ordered by comparing their path vectors **lexicographically** (like dictionary sorting):
+Within an executor's queue, tasks are ordered by comparing their path vectors **lexicographically** (like dictionary sorting):

 ```
 [1, 1, 1] < [1, 1, 2] < [1, 2, 1] < [2, 1, 1] < [3, 1, 1]